imagej/imagej.github.io/pages/BigDataViewer.md

 ### Adjusting Brightness and Color

-To change the brightness, contrast, or color of particular sources select {% include bc content='Settings | Brightness & Color' %} or press the shortcut {% include key content='S' %}.
+To change the brightness, contrast, or color of particular sources select {% include bc content='Settings | Brightness & Color'%} or press the shortcut {% include key content='S' %}.
 This brings up the brightness and color settings dialog.